avajs/eslint-plugin-ava/docs/rules/use-t-well.md

 Prevent the use of unknown assertion methods and the access to members other than the assertion methods and `context`, as well as some known misuses of `t`.

-This rule is automatically fixable, it will replace misspelled `falsey` by `falsy`.
+This rule is partly automatically fixable.
+It will replace misspelled `falsey` by `falsy`.

 ## Fail